phantom0174/canvas-nice.js/README-en.md

 ## 💨 **Faster Rendering**

-- Use `chunks` for spacial partitioning of dynamic objects instead of the brute-force search used by `canvas-nest`.
+- Use `chunks` for spacial partitioning to store dynamic objects instead of the brute-force search used by `canvas-nest`.

 - Implements drawing buffer, which increases the rendering speed **dramatically**.

 ## 🎨 **More Custom Options**

 Compared to `5` custom options of `canvas-nest.js`, this renderer offers up to **`14`** custom options.
-Helps you to create a variety of animation!
+Enables you to create a variety of animation!

 ## How to use